Faizi-AdnanFahad/Sentrybot_ws/README.md

 # Sentrybot_ws
 This repository stores all the codes and information about the Sentrybot project that was developed in Summer 2021.
 ------------------------------------------------------------------------------------------------------------------
 This project is about a welcoming robot called Sentrybot that can navigate autonomously to take anyone approaching for direction to a commonly visited place in Bergeron building.
-Apart from using ROS and Slam_toolbox it uses Speech Recognition Pocketsphinx to spot the keywords from the visitors.
+Apart from using ROS and Slam_toolbox it uses Speech Recognition Pocketsphinx to spot the keywords from the visitors for navigation.
 ------------------------------------------------------------------------------------------------------------------
 **Instructions on How to Use the Code:**